 Celebrating the New Year in Boston

-Come Tuesday night, we will be ringing in the New Year in typical Boston fashion—which means plenty of live music, ice skating, fireworks, and dazzling light shows.
-We’ve put together a list of events and activities that are happening throughout the long weekend, comedy shows, concerts, museum exhibitions, and more.
+Come Friday night, we will be ringing in the new year and opening a new chapter in 2022.
+Celebrate the occasion with live music, ice-skating, museum exhibitions, fireworks, and entertainment.
+We’ve put together a list of events and activities that are happening throughout the long weekend.

 New Year’s Eve and New Year’s Day Festivities

-Since 1975, Boston’s First Night First Day celebration has been the most popular way to end the current year and start the next in Boston.
-This year’s event, which offers free family-friendly entertainment, is expected to draw more than 200,000 people.
+Since 1975, Boston’s First Night celebration has been the most popular way to end the current year and start the next in Boston.
+In previous years, the free family-friendly program has drawn more than 200,000 people.
 Most of the action takes place in and around Copley Square.
-The live musical performances, on the main stage in Copley Square, begin at 11:45 am on Tuesday with a performance from three-part sibling harmony vocal troupe Dempsey Sisters.
-Other groups performing include female singers Sweet Harmony, the Boston-based retro rock group Morningbird, and the hip-hop/soul artist Daniel Laurent.
-You can also catch a skating show sponsored by the Skating Club of Boston on the Frog Pond in Boston Common.
+The live musical performances on the main stage in Copley Square begin at noon Friday with the female vocalist group Sweet Harmony and Boston Saxophone Quartet.
+Other groups performing include Paco’s Band, a local Americana group, and American Idol finalist Ayla Brown (daughter of former Massachusetts Senator Scott Brown).
 And the Boston Public Library’s central branch in Copley Square will host free family activities and comedy acts throughout the day.

-The annual procession from Copley Square to the Boston Common starts at 6 pm and will feature giant puppets, a Chinese dragon, and dancers.
-Be sure to stick around the Common after the procession for a fireworks display at 7 pm.
+The annual procession from Copley Square to the Boston Common starts at 5:50 pm and will feature giant puppets, motor vehicles, and dancers.
+Be sure to stick around the Common after the parade for a fireworks display at 7 pm.

-As midnight approaches, Copley Square will come alive during its annual Copley Countdown, with live music by “vocal powerhouse” Liz Bills, Roxbury native Najee Janey, and this year’s headliner, Single By Sunday, who take to the stage at 11:30 pm and play through midnight.
-The countdown includes a midnight pyrotechnics and light show.
-There will also be fireworks over Boston Harbor.
-The best viewing sites are at Christopher Columbus Park, Fan Pier, and Piers Park.
+At 10:30 pm, Copley Square will start the official countdown to 2022, with live music by this year’s headliner, Sons of Levin.
+Midnight brings a pyrotechnics and light show, and fireworks over Boston Harbor.
+The best viewing sites are at Christopher Columbus Waterfront Park, Fan Pier, and Piers Park.

 Boston First Night is free to the public.
 Find a full schedule here.